charlieco/Massey-University-nonlinear-equation-solver/documentation/Function_overview.md

 Returns: A single row of the matrix
 Arguments: x(List of values for each variable), vlist(List of variables), j(1 row of the jacobian Matrix)

+## Algebra_solver
+Attempts to solve each equation algebraically.
+This is done by initially looking for equations that only have one unsolved variable.
+If the equation does not feature a function The program uses the sympy function solve which can rearrange for the unsolved variable Then we can just substitute in all the known variables and get the answer.
+For equations that do feature a function it initially calculates the solution with a randomly calculated guess.
+Since we know this equation equals 0 we know how far away the solution is from the correct answer.  we then  try taking away and adding that to the guess.  this should result in the answer to this variable.
+Returns: nothing
+Arguments: None

+## Jacobian
+jacobian matrix is a two dimensional Matrix full of the gradients Each row is the gradient for every variable in the system for one equation
+Returns: the Jacobian Matrix
+Arguments: None

+## Non_linear_solver
+Runs the main nonlinear Solver from scipy.
+The solver is from the optimise package and uses the least squares algorithm.
+This function also generates the limits based on the letters used in the variable name.
+Link to sicpy function https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html
+Returns: sol_out(list of variables and the solutions)
+Arguments: tol(Stores the tolerance that the Solver runs to)

+## Diagram_draw
+For drawing the final diagram
+Returns: nothing
+Arguments: None

+## solver
+the main Solver function that is run when the UI button is clicked.
+Returns: nothing
+Arguments: None